Calaveras County: LOCATION

 From rustic 19th century farmhouses and hotels to modern wineries and hilltop villas, Calaveras County has a wide array of beautiful wedding venues.
-The Calaveras Visitors Bureau website is the best source for coordinating a wedding here, with extensive listings of venues, caterers, florists, photographers and other essential service providers. www.gocalaveras.com/directory/weddings/
+Start at the Calaveras Visitors Bureau website to find many of Calaveras’ perfect wedding venues, caterers, florists, photographers and other essential service providers.

-Saddle Creek Resort in Copperopolis is truly a golf resort for players and couples of all levels and is open to the public.
+The Golf Club at Copper Valley in Copperopolis is truly a golf resort for players and couples of all levels and open to the public.
 The golf resort features 18 scenic holes and is ranked 8th by Golf Week Magazine for Best Public Access Courses in California.
-Accommodations for Saddle Creek guests feature luxurious Bungalows that are within a few paces of both the golf course and lodge.
-Each Bungalow is expertly appointed with detail you would expect at a world-class resort.
+Accommodations for The Golf Club at Copper Valley guests feature luxurious bungalows that are within a few paces of both the golf course and lodge.
+Each bungalow is expertly appointed with detail you would expect at a world-class resort.
 Accommodations include one bedroom suites and two bedroom suites, each with a full kitchen and living room.
-All within a minute’s walk of the Copper Grille—a culinary destination of Calaveras County.
+All within a minute’s walk of Vine 18 — a culinary destination of Calaveras County.

-The Saddle Creek Resort is a favorite home for corporate retreats from 12 to 40 participants, retreats and golf vacations for families or couples.
+The Golf Club at Copper Valley is a favorite home for corporate retreats from 12 to 40 participants, retreats and golf vacations for families or couples.
 All amenities are within walking distance and surrounded by the beauty and serenity of the Sierra Foothills.
 Nearby Lake Tulloch offers fishing and boating activities that are only minutes from the resort.